 Create a hair mask with an oil and essential oil.
 Simply combine essential oils and olive oil or coconut oil and mix well.
 Spread evenly on the hair and comb through.
 Let it sit for several hours or even overnight.
 Rinse and wash well in the morning.

 Vinegar is also a great natural way to treat lice.
-Mix vinegar and water in equal parts and add the essential oils.
-Spray on the hair.
+Mix vinegar and water in equal parts and add the essential oils mixed with a dispersant such as Solubol.

-To make a daily spray, combine witch hazel and essential oils.
+To make a daily spray, combine witch hazel and essential oils that have been dispersed in Solubol.
+(Follow instructions above regarding Solubol).
 Spray on the hair daily.

 Essential oils are one of the best natural remedies for head lice.
 However, they are potent, so for safety sakes, be sure to dilute properly before use.